Angina refers to classic cardiac pain that is felt when there is a reduction in blood supply to the heart.

 The severity of angina can be graded according to the Canadian Cardiovascular Society.

-Patients with suspected angina, or recent onset chest pain, need a full assessment and work-up.
+Patients with suspected angina, or recent onset chest pain, need a full work-up.

 Both NICE (CG95) and the European Society of Cardiology provide guidelines on the assessment and investigation of patients with suspected angina secondary to CAD.